meronbe/hello-world/README.md

 Hi Humans!

-Meron here working on learning to code
+Meron here working on learning to code and seeing the changes